 English Yew (Taxus baccata) Trough

-Taxus baccata Trough Hedging or English yew is the classic hedging plant, used for centuries in high-class formal gardens, due to the ability to be trimmed up with crisp edges and to be shaped into weird and wonderful shapes.
+Taxus Baccata hedge or English yew hedge is the classic hedging plant, used for centuries in high-class formal gardens, due to the ability to be trimmed up with crisp edges and to be shaped into weird and wonderful shapes.
 It is still a much-loved hedging plant.

 English Yew (Taxus baccata) Trough hedging is one of if not the classic garden hedge.
 It makes a brilliant back drop for ornamental planting and has been used for many years in the gardens of some of the grandest stately homes and palaces.
 It forms a incredibly dense hedge and with regular trimming this can easily be maintained.
 Being a conifer means that it can be trimmed up to form really sharp edges and amazing geometric shapes.